Health Sciences Summer Camps

 The Health Sciences Summer Camps are an educational opportunity for students interested or motivated in learning more about the health sciences.
 The camps are designed to inspire, prepare and expose students to professions within the health care field, including those underrepresented in medicine as defined by the Association of American Medical Colleges.

 In the same simulation labs where medical and nursing students train, camp participants learn basic clinical skills such as administering IVs, performing intubations, drawing blood and taking vital signs.
-Students also engage in a range of laboratory science, discover how technology can aid modern medicine and earn First Aid or CPR/AED certification.
+Students also engage in a range of laboratory science, discover how technology can aid modern medicine and earn first aid or CPR/automated external defibrillator certification.
 Plus, they have ample time for recreation at UT Austin in the Texas Union and Gregory Gym.

 After participation in the summer camps, high school students are invited to remain engaged with Dell Med throughout the school year in the Health Sciences Yearlong Academy.